bruceravel/demeter/documentation/Athena/ui/mark.rst

 button is pressed, merging is done on the set of marked groups and, many of the data processing and data analysis chores use the marked groups.

 :demeter:`athena` offers a number of simple tools for marking or unmarking groups.
-These are found in the Mark menu, as shown below, and also have keyboard bindings.
-Shift-a marks all groups, Shift-u unmarks all groups, and Shift-i inverts the markings such that the marked groups become unmarked and the unmarked ones become marked.
+These are found in the Mark menu, as shown below, and also have keyboard bindings. :kbd:`Alt`-:kbd:`a` marks all groups, :kbd:`Alt`-:kbd:`u` unmarks all groups, and :kbd:`Alt`-:kbd:`i` inverts the markings such that the marked groups become unmarked and the unmarked ones become marked.
 The three buttons above the group list also serve to make all, mark none, and invert the marks.

 .. _fig-mark: